Corionis/ELS/artifacts/document/how-to-readme.md

  * -k : Keep volmunger.json files, default is to delete them as they are processed

- * -i file : Export publisher libraries items to collection file
+ * -i file : Export publisher items to collection file

  * -l library : Publisher library to process, default all